Photos courtesy of Mighty Peace Tourism

 A twelve-foot statue of Henry Fuller Davis, or “12-Foot Davis,” a local historical figure oversees Riverfront Park, which hosts community activities throughout the year.
 Davis, who struck it rich on his twelve-foot claim during the Caribou Gold Rush, was an influential figure in the development of the town.
 The area’s history was also forged by local Indigenous peoples, explorers, fur traders, missionaries, and pioneers.

-As of 2016, 6,842 people call the peaceful, family-friendly community Peace River home.
-With neighboring French-Canadian towns to the south and east, and German Mennonite and Hutterite farming communities to the north and northwest, Peace River itself has grown in multicultural energy and influences.
-The major local employers include oil and gas, forestry, agriculture, government, retail, and other services.
+A peaceful, family-friendly community, with neighboring French-Canadian towns to the south and east, and German Mennonite and Hutterite farming communities to the north and northwest, Peace River itself has grown in multicultural energy and influences.

 Available within the town is a range of sports, arts, and social activities for all ages year-round.
 There’s a recreation centre, yoga studio, and indoor pool with a water slide.
 Golf at one of three nine-hole courses or the 18-hole Mighty Peace Golf Club.
 The local ski hill, Misery Mountain, features 26 slopes for all skill levels, and wraps up the season with the annual “Slush Cup.”

 Love hockey?
 Discover three local hockey leagues with teams for all ages – from the smallest skaters to an old timer’s league.
 Every march, the Alberta Pond Hockey Championships are held annually at Lac Cardinal as a qualifier the world championship.